Family Offices in the Middle East - Outlook and Services 2025

 Middle East Family Office Considerations

-While a smaller number practice Christianity and Judaism, Islam is by far the largest in the region.
+While some practice Judaism and Christianity, Islam is by far the largest and most influential in the region.

 Focusing on the Muslim majority and the role Islam plays, practices vary by countries and individuals.

-From lifestyle choices to financial decisions, Islam can have an influence.
+From lifestyle choices to financial decisions, from personal beliefs to interpretations of faith, Islam has a presence.

 Consider a few of these Islamic finance principles: